allscale/allscale_compiler/README.md

 ### Structure

-The AllScale compiler depends on three external projects, all of which are included as *Git submodules*:
+The AllScale compiler depends on three related projects, all of which are included as *Git submodules*:

  - **API**: The AllScale API project
  - **Runtime**: The AllScale runtime project, which in turn depends on HPX.